2026 Nissan Kicks Review America’s Best-Selling Small SUV Under $24K

 The Smart Choice for People Who Just Need a Great Car

-There’s a tendency among car enthusiasts to dismiss vehicles like the 2026 Kicks as appliances soulless boxes for people who’ve given up on driving joy.
-That perspective misses the point entirely.
-The Kicks is for first-time buyers scraping together a down payment, for parents juggling daycare drop-off and a tight grocery budget, for city dwellers who parallel-park three times a day.
-For those people, the Kicks is a revelation.
-It delivers a comfortable, quiet, spacious, and remarkably efficient experience for less money than many used cars.
+The Kicks is for first-time buyers scraping together a down payment, for parents juggling daycare drop-off and a tight grocery budget, and for city dwellers who parallel-park three times a day.
+For those people, the Kicks makes sense because it delivers useful space, good efficiency, available AWD, and a low entry price.

 Ready to run the numbers?
 Use our Car Loan Calculator to estimate your payments, then check local inventory.